Overview of Sericulture

 · Nineteen seed farms for the production of seed cocoons and 2 P1 grainages for the production of seed layings are functioning.

-· Thirty Govt.
-Silk Farms are engaged in providing training to the sericulturists, distributing mulberry saplings to the sericulturists and educating the sericulturists as Pilot Centres.
+· Thirty two Govt.
+Silk Farms are engaged in providing training to the sericulturists, distributing mulberry saplings, chawkie worms to the sericulturists and educating the sericulture farmers.

 · A Silk Exchange headed by a Deputy Director is functioning at Kancheepuram, for ensuring fair transaction of silk.

 · Tamil Nadu Co-operative Silk Producers Federation, TANSILK an apex co-operative body, with Headquarters at Kancheepuram and with branches at Kancheepuram, Arni, Kumbakonam, Salem, Erode and Coimbatore is functioning for the purchase of raw silk and ready silk and supply them to the Handloom Weavers Co-operative Societies and other weaving sectors.

 Central Silk Board

 For the development of silk industry in India, the Central Silk Board, a statutory body, is functioning under the administrative control of the Ministry of Textiles, Govt. of India, with its Headquarters at Bangalore.

 The following are the important functions assigned to the Board.

 1. Promoting the development of silk industry by such measures as it thinks fit.

 2. Undertaking, assisting and encouraging scientific, technological and Economic Research.